ringcentral/engage-voice-embeddable/docs/customize-client-id.md

 # Using your own RingCentral app client id

-Developer can config this Widget to use their own RingCentral app client id and client secret.
+Developers can config this widget to use their own RingCentral app client id.

 1. Create a [RingCentral developer free account](https://developer.ringcentral.com)
 2. Create a RingCentral app with platform type - "Browser Based"